MarineHS/Library_Management_Project/Library_web/README.md

 **Navigating the website**

-To run the website loacally:
+To run the website locally:

 ```python
 python manage.py runserver
 ```

-This will give you an url (ex: http://127.0.0.1:8000/) that you can open in your browser.
+This will give you a url (ex: http://127.0.0.1:8000/) that you can open in your browser.
 You'll be able to navigate the site and even log in as different users (I think Louis Moreau needs to check his account.
 He has an overdue book!).

-To log in as a user, user their email in the format firstname.lastname@mail.com (ex: louis.moreau@mail.com).
+To log in as a user, using their email in the format firstname.lastname@mail.com (ex: louis.moreau@mail.com).
 The password follows the format DjangoFirstnameDatebirth (ex: DjangoLouis1999).

 :warning: To access the admin interface, you can:
 - give permissions to an existing user.
 Here is how to give stall permissions to Nicolas Carpentier.